dojo/docs/dojox/mvc/sync.rst

     }
   });

-An example of using ``dojo/date/locale`` as data converter is like below:
+An example of using ``dojo/date/locale`` as data converter is shown below:

 .. code-example::
   :djConfig: parseOnLoad: false, async: true, mvc: {debugBindings: true}